hannah-be/the-fourth-R/README.md

 I set up my users through Devise and then considered a number of different methods to create the database models for the Owner and Repairer, including Single Table Inheritance, Polymorphism, and multiple Devise models.
 The simplest solution was a single User, with a Profile for all users, which would have many items that would need a repair (join table) and then a table for Repairer attributes when relevant (see ERD Model).

-I used `Shrine` to allow users to upload profile photos, and images for their broken items.
+I used `Shrine` to allow users to upload profile photos, and images for their broken items and `Mailgun` to implement a support email function for users to ask for help, after setting up a controller for static pages (including the landing index, about and FAQ pages).

 Because addresses would be used by multiple models (both repairers and items would have locations), addresses were set up as their own table.
 So that users could view and update addresses without having to navigate to a separate form, I used the ``accepts_nested_attributes_for`` association for the Repairer and Item models.
 By updating the params for each of these models to permit `address_attributes` I could then use the `form.fields_for` tag in the form for each of them.